-Up Stanley is a fun self-guided or guided ride that takes you from Beechworth to the picturesque village of Stanley and back again.
+Up Stanley is a fun ride that takes you from Beechworth to the picturesque village of Stanley and back again.
 The ride is packed full of awesome nature, spectacular views, beautiful farmland and historic dwellings.

-The highlights include the pools of Reedy Creek in the Beechworth Historic Park and one of the best views of the region at Murmungee Lookout.
+The highlights include one of the best views of the region at Murmungee Lookout.
 We have deliberately taken this ride into the centre of Stanley where the classic Stanley Pub is worth a visit, maybe even a meal, a beer or glass of wine (opens 11am, lunch from 12pm.
 COVID-19 may be affecting these hours – check opening hours with venue).

-Time: You can complete this self-guided or guided ride comfortably in 3 hours (including stops).
+Time: You will complete this loop in around 3 hours (including stops).